 Figure 2.6: A schematic view of the FTS bolometer arrays, the bolometer names are also shown.
-Each circle represents a detector feedhorn.
+Each black circle represents a detector feedhorn.
 Those detectors centred on same sky positions are shaded in blue, the dead bolometers are shaded in grey.
-The 2.6' diameter unvignetted field of view of each array is delineated by a red dashed circle.
+The unvignetted FOV of 2' diameter is indicated by a red circle.
 The two arrays overlap on the sky as shown in the rightmost figure, where the SLW and SSW are depicted by red and blue circles respectively.
-The bold red circle delineates the 2' diameter unvignetted field of view for FTS observations.
-The circle sizes in the rightmost figure correspond to the FWHM of the beam.
+The bold red circle is the unvignetted FOV.
+The diameters of the circles in the rightmost figure correspond to the FWHM of the beam near each band centre: 19" for SSW and 35" for SLW (see Figure 6.2 for the beam FWHM variation with frequency).
+Note that the two central detectors SSWD4 and SLWC3 are not perfectly aligned, their centres are off by 2.2".
 The spacecraft coordinate system (Y,Z) is also shown.